Graduate Student in Library

 Courses

-The 36-credit Master of Science program requires the completion of the following three-credit core courses:
+The 36-credit Master of Science in Library and Information Science program requires the completion of the following five 3-credit core courses:

-You choose seven three-credit elective courses, in consultation with a program advisor.
+Students also choose six 3-credit elective courses in consultation with a program advisor.
 Specializations are listed below.

 • LIS 221 Planning and Delivering Information Literacy Programs